 Amb.
 Eric Edelman

 Amb.
-Eric Edelman was named Counselor at JINSA’s Gemunder Center for Defense & Strategy and is the Co-Chair of JINSA’s Iran Policy Project and its Eastern Mediterranean Policy Project.
+Eric Edelman was named Counselor at JINSA’s Gemunder Center for Defense & Strategy and is the Co-Chair of its Iran Policy Project and Eastern Mediterranean Policy Project.

 Amb.
 Edelman served in senior positions at the Departments of State and Defense as well as the White House where he led organizations providing analysis, strategy, policy development, security services, trade advocacy, public outreach, citizen services and congressional relations.

 From August 2005 to January 2009, he served as the Undersecretary of Defense for Policy.
 He oversaw strategy development as the Department of Defense’s senior policy official with global responsibility for bilateral defense relations, war plans, special operations forces, homeland defense, missile defense, nuclear weapons and arms control policies, counter-proliferation, counter-narcotics, counter-terrorism, arms sales, and defense trade controls.

 He served as U.S. ambassador to the Republics of Finland and Turkey in the Clinton and Bush Administrations and was principal deputy assistant to the vice president for national security affairs.